-- Financial assets and liabilities are valued at fair value through profit or loss. - Financial assets and liabilities are valued in accordance with the rules on fair value hedging.
+- Financial assets and liabilities are valued at fair value through profit or loss - Financial assets and liabilities are valued in accordance with the rules on fair value hedging estimates used.
+Areas in which discretionary valuations and estimates of material significance to the company have been used are described in Note 3.

-To prepare the accounts in accordance with IFRS, management must make accounting estimates and approximate valuations.
+To prepare the accounts in accordance with IFRS Accounting Standards, management must make accounting estimates and approximate valuations.
 This will affect the value of the company's assets and liabilities, income and expenses recognised in the financial statements.
-Actual figures may deviate from estimates used.
-Areas in which discretionary valuations and estimates of material significance to the company have been used are described in Note 3.
+Actual figures may deviate from